clj-kondo/hooks-workshop-clojured-2022/part-1/README.md

 **Apply `:unresolved-symbol` linter exclusion**

 Add / change configuration in `.clj-kondo/config.edn` to get rid of the unresolved symbols.
+After changing the configuration, make a small edit in the `macro_usage.clj` file to trigger clj-kondo to pick up new configuration.

 ## `:lint-as`